yali4/MessageBox/README.md

 $(jQuerySelector).MessageBox(event,[options],callback(response){

-	// supported in the context (selected element)
+	// supported in the context (bağlam desteklenir)
-	// bağlam desteklenir (seçilmiş eleman)

 },preventDefault,stopPropagation);

-// or
+// or (ya da)

 $.MessageBox([options],callback(response){

-	// not supported in the context
+	// not supported in the context (bağlam desteklenmez)
-	// bağlam desteklenmez

 });